uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Our hair was all the same, cut us into bangs, and straight short, straight hair up to our ears… They took away our moccasins, and gave us shoes.
 I was just a baby.
-I didn’t<!--x-->
-actually wear shoes, we wore moccasins.
+I didn’t <!-- page 199 -->actually wear shoes, we wore moccasins.
 And so our identity was immediately taken away when we entered those schools.[^37]

 In addition to the emotional and psychological damage they inflicted, one of the most far-reaching and devastating legacies of residential schools has been their impact on the educational and economic success of Aboriginal people.